skorokithakis/stringphone/docs/source/protocol.rst

 Introduction
 ^^^^^^^^^^^^

+The introduction contains:

-The introduction contains the participant's signing key (from which the participant's ID can be derived), and their encryption key.
+* The sender's signing key (from which the sender's ID can be derived).
+* An ephemeral encryption key to which replies with the topic key can be encrypted.

 +-----------+------------+-------------+----------------+
 | **Part**  | Type ("i") | Signing key | Encryption key |